Longlisted, 2018 International DUBLIN Literary Award

 Long-shortlisted, 2017 ReLit Awards

 1593.
-Queen Elizabeth reigns from the throne while two rival spymasters — Sir Robert Cecil and the Earl of Essex — plot from the shadows.
-Their goal?
-To control succession upon the aged queen's death.
-The man on which their schemes depend?
-Christopher Marlowe, a cobbler's son from Canterbury who has defied expectations and become an accomplished poet and playwright.
-Now that the plague has closed theatres, Marlowe must resume the work for which he was originally recruited: intelligence and espionage.
+Queen Elizabeth still reigns but grows old.
+Two rival spymasters — Sir Robert Cecil and the Earl of Essex — plot from the shadows.
+Their goal: to control succession upon the aged queen’s death.
+The man on which their schemes depend: Christopher Marlowe ("Kit" to his friends), a cobbler’s son from Canterbury who has defied expectations and become an accomplished poet and playwright.

-Fighting to stay one step ahead in a dizzying game that threatens the lives of those he holds most dear, Marlowe comes to question his allegiances and nearly everything he once believed.
-As tensions mount, he is tossed into an impossible bind.
-He must choose between paths that lead either to wretched guilt and miserable death or to love and honour.
+As the novel opens, Kit Marlowe, fresh from betraying the target of his espionage, is himself betrayed.
+Fighting to stay one step ahead in a dizzying game that threatens the lives of those he holds most dear, including his beloved Tom Kyd, he comes to question his allegiances and nearly everything he once believed.

 Longlisted: International DUBLIN Literary Award